Dr Helen Walls

 15-17 Tavistock Place

-I am particularly interested in the structural drivers of population health.
-Much of this work relates to the political economy of food systems and nutrition.
+My research interest is the structural drivers of population health.
+This work particularly focuses on the political economy of food systems and nutrition.

 Prior to my PhD studies, I worked in public health in New Zealand regionally and with the Ministry of Health.
 I have also worked with the World Health Organization (Geneva) on trade policy, diets and non-communicable disease.